 Magicbricks is India’s top high-end property portal.
 The website caters to a global market with its unique services and novel online features for both- buyers and sellers.
 Given their commitment to user experience and performance across their site’s global operations, they needed a real-time solution to monitor and optimize against their key digital KPIs.

 Tatvic helped the company to develop a way to reduce website downtime and promptly alert management when outages would occur.
 Using our real-time anomaly alerts platform, the company could clearly see variances in KPIs and move quickly to troubleshoot and fix them.
-One day, the page leads generated reduced below threshold limit and this triggered alerts and an email was immediately sent to the relevant team to take corrective steps on same day; otherwise, probably a substantial chunk of leads would have been lost.
+One day, the page leads generated reduced below the threshold limit and this triggered alerts and an email was immediately sent to the relevant team to take corrective steps on the same day; otherwise, probably a substantial chunk of leads would have been lost.

 Result: 70% faster response time

-The automated SMS alert system are used to alert outages, determine severity, and provide real-time performance updates to senior and middle managers throughout Magicbricks.
+The automated SMS alert system is used to alert outages, determine severity, and provide real-time performance updates to senior and middle managers throughout Magicbricks.
 Today, the entire Magicbricks team can make the most of these real-time insights to keep the site up and running ― and earning more every day.

-Full story of anomaly detection for Magicbricks can be found on the Google Analytics blog here.
+The full story of anomaly detection for Magicbricks can be found on the Google Analytics blog here.

-Run the anomaly detection systems on data and use the results to further fine tune your model; that’s how your model will improve with machine learning.
+Run the anomaly detection systems on data and use the results to further fine-tune your model; that’s how your model will improve with machine learning.

-For more information on Anomaly detection, feel free to contact us or drop a message in comment section below.
+For more information on Anomaly detection, feel free to contact us or drop a message in the comment section below.
 We will be glad to assist you!